Julia: Package Workflow

 The files in test provide the environment and the code to run tests of the functions implemented in the package.
 While it is hard to have 100% test coverage of the package functionality, one should strive to achieve this goal.
 Besides of the obvious reasons of reproducibility, peer pressure etc., sufficient test coverage helps to keep a package author sane.
 Imagine the need to change something in the package three years after the last serious work on it...

 It is quite possible that tests have more dependencies than the package itself.
 Therefore Julia packages can have their own test environment in test/Project.toml.
-The runtests.jl file contains the code for the tests.
+Alternatively, the test dependencies can be listed in an "[extras]" section of MyPkg/Project.toml.
+The test/runtests.jl file contains the code for the tests.
 All code called from the @test macro is part of the test coverage.
 A simple file runtests.jl contains e.g.:

 using Test